open-cluster-management-io/enhancements/enhancements/sig-architecture/58-addon-configuration/README.md

 ## Proposal

-We want to refactor the definition of `ConfigCoordinates` in the `ClusterManagementAddOn` API and introduce a way to specify the configuration namespace and name in the `ManagedClusterAddOn` API.
+We propose to enhance the `ClusterManagementAddOn` API to support declaring the add-on supported configuration types, and introduce a way to reference the add-on configurations in the `ManagedClusterAddOn` API.

 ### Design Details